UPDATE: A look at a Hong Kong Seed Fund in action, valuing Hong Kong startups 33x lower than the norm.

 The paper performs a case study on two startups.
 One company, Vitargent, is a spin-off from a professor at CityU.
 A mainland Chinese student studying at the university selected the professors research on tiny “canary in the coal mine” fish that glow when they are near certain types of pollution or chemicals (my understanding of the business) for a business plan competition.
 They won the competition and the student convinced the professor to license the technology to him so that the technology could be developed at the HK STP.
 Their startup capital came from:

-- $0 from the founder (he didn’t get paid for 6 months, so that equals about $12,000 in capital contribution).
+- $0 from the founder (he didn’t get paid for 6 months).

 - $271,000 grant/in-kind cash from the HK STP.
 I assume $110,000 is the in-kind/refund money you get from the regular STP Incu-Bio program and the remainder is some grant program.

-- A program whereby the STP will buy equipment the startup specifics, up to $516,000 in value, then leases to the startup for free for four years (which happens to be the STP’s incubation program timeframe).
+- A program whereby the STP will buy equipment the startup specifies, up to $516,000 in value, then leases to the startup for free for four years (which happens to be the STP’s incubation program time-frame).

 After a year of operation the startup apparently realized glowing fish are good for publicity but not really that great at making money.
 The founder decided to turn the company into a “roll-up platform” for sensing technologies.
 I think a roll up is where several technologies are bought up together and combined?
 So essentially Vitargent’s fish technology isn’t working out but the investors weren’t going to lose money, so they took the shell of the company and started to look for new, more marketable, technologies.
 I assume they will continue to work on the fish technology as well, failure at first doesn’t mean failure for good.
-The company has started to look for new funding (they burned through $1.5 million their first year? 진짜?!)
-The startup is considering:
+The company has started to look for new funding and is considering:

 - Micro-enterprise lending program, Wing Lung Bank, up to $38,700 at P% (prime rate).